locklin/j-mode/README.md

 fallback for when it fails on searches, but the use of lots of funny symbols might make this an error.

+At some point I'll removove the dumb inline mods of colors and etc. that can be put into my .emacs, so I can track j-mode better, but for now, this is for my own use.

 Oh yeah; this works great with setting the default browser to w3m or less great with W3.
 I hate using the mouse and relearning what keystrokes do what, which is why I use this